Local Moduli of Semisimple Frobenius Coalescent Structures: First detailed example of application of Theorem : the Frobenius manifold. Stokes phenomenon for Pearcey-type oscillating integrals from Hankel functions

 The complement of the caustic consists exclusively of semisimple points of the Frobenius manifold, and the critical values $u_i(a):=f(x_i(a),a)$ are the canonical coordinates.

-In this section we want to show how one can reconstruct local information near semisimple points in the Maxwell stratum, by invoking Theorem \ref{mainisoth}.
+In this section we want to show how one can reconstruct local information near semisimple points in the Maxwell stratum, by invoking Theorem~\ref{mainisoth}.
 We will focus on the simplest example of $A_3$.

-\begin{oss} For simplicity of exposition, here we focus only on the case of Frobenius structures associated with simple singularities.
-The existence of a primitive forms for arbitrary singularities was proved by M. Saito in \cite{msaito}. \end{oss}
+\begin{Remark}For simplicity of exposition, here we focus only on the case of Frobenius structures associated with simple singularities.
+The existence of primitive forms for arbitrary singularities was proved by M.~Saito in~\cite{msaito}. \end{Remark}

-\subsection{Frobenius structure of type $A_n$}
+\subsection{Frobenius structure of type $\boldsymbol{A_n}$}

-( \cite{DVV}, \cite{dubro1}, \cite{dubro2},\cite{dubro5}) Let us consider the affine space $M\cong\mathbb C^n$ of all polynomials where $(a_0,\dots,a_{n-1})\in M$ are used as coordinates.
+General references for this section are \cite{DVV,dubro1,dubro5,dubro2}.
+Let us consider the affine space $M\cong\mathbb C^n$ of all polynomials where $(a_0,\dots,a_{n-1})\in M$ are used as coordinates.
 We call \emph{bifurcation diagram} $\Xi$ of the singularity $A_n$ the set of polynomials in $M$ with some coalescing critical values.
-The bifurcation diagram $\Xi$ is an algebraic subvariety in $M$ which consists of two irreducible components (the derivative w.r.t. the variable $x$ will be denoted by $(\cdot)'$): \begin{itemize} \item the caustic $\mathcal K$, which is the set of polynomials with degenerate critical points (i.e. solutions of the system of equations $f'(x,a)=f''(x,a)=0$)\footnote{The equation of the caustic is $\Delta(f')=0$, where $\Delta(f'):=\operatorname{Res}(f',f'')$ is the discriminant of the polynomial $f'(x,a)$.
-The reader can consult the monograph \cite{GKZ}, Chapter 12.}; \item The Maxwell stratum $\mathcal M$, defined as the closure of the set of polynomials with some coalescing critical values but different critical points. \end{itemize} For more information about the topology and geometry of (the complement of) these strata, the reader can consult the paper \cite{Nekrasov}, and the monograph \cite{vassiliev}.
+The bifurcation diagram $\Xi$ is an algebraic subvariety in $M$ which consists of two irreducible components (the derivative w.r.t.\ the variable $x$ will be denoted by $(\cdot)'$):

+\begin{itemize}\itemsep=0pt \item the caustic $\mathcal K$, which is the set of polynomials with degenerate critical points (i.e., solutions of the system of equations $f'(x,a)=f''(x,a)=0$);\footnote{The equation of the caustic is $\Delta(f')=0$, where $\Delta(f'):=\operatorname{Res}(f',f'')$ is the discriminant of the polyno\-mial~$f'(x,a)$.
+The reader can consult the monograph \cite[Chapter~12]{GKZ}.} \item The Maxwell stratum $\mathcal M$, defined as the closure of the set of polynomials with some coalescing critical values but different critical points. \end{itemize} For more information about the topology and geometry of (the complement of) these strata, the reader can consult the paper \cite{Nekrasov}, and the monograph \cite{vassiliev}.
 There is a naturally defined covering map $\rho\colon\widetilde{M}\to M$ of degree $n!$, whose fiber over a point $f(x,a)$ consists of total orderings of its critical points.
 On $\widetilde M$, $x_1,\dots, x_n$ are well defined functions such that